forgotthepen/string-to-number/README.md

   return 0;
 }
 ```
-Inspecting this binary via an assembly debugger will not reveal the secret string since it was changed during compilation, the data stored inside the binary is the XOR-ed string.
+Inspecting this binary via an assembly debugger will not reveal the secret string since it was changed during compilation, the data stored inside the binary is the XOR-ed resulting buffer.

-When the encrypted/manipulated data is changed back to a string, the returned object will be a `structure` with 2 members:
+When the encrypted/manipulated data is changed back to a string, the returned object is a `structure` with 2 members:
 1. `count`: the number of characters in the string, **NOT** the bytes (not including the null terminator)
-2. `data`: a C-style array with constant size = (`count` + 1) (+1 for the null terminator)
+2. `data`: a C-style array with constant size = (`count` + 1), +1 for the null terminator

 ## Adding your custom converter
 ### Mandatory **string-to-number** conversion function
-1. Create a `struct`, it could be templated just like the `s2n_cvt::xor_cvt` which comes with the library
+1. Create a `struct`, it could be templated like the built-in `s2n_cvt::xor_cvt`
 2. Provide a function called `to_num`, which must satisfy the following:
    - Defined as `constexpr`
    - Have a `static` storage specifier